We All Know That One Guy

 I could do an entire article on Darren Elkins, but this fight does a good job of summing him up.
 Mirsad Bektic was younger and technically better than Elkins in every area, and as such was dominating the man from Hobart, Indiana for two and half rounds.

 They don’t call Elkins “the Damage” for nothing though – he wears it better than anyone, and was able to rally late in the third to knock Bektic out to the thunderous ovation of the Vegas crowd.

 There is no gutsier man in sports than Elkins, if he even is a mortal man.
 He’s all heart and he consistently comes back from one sided beatings to get the win.
-Listen to his guttural roar after this bout to see the true spirit of a fighter.
-Elkins is the man, and I can’t wait to see him fight again.
+Listen to his guttural roar after this bout to see the true spirit of a fighter., and I can’t wait to see him fight again.